purrplingcat/QuestFramework/docs/content-pack-guide.md

 ------ | -----------
-When   | When this hook will be trigered (see hook types) Action | Which action will be executed (see actions) Has    | Conditions for execute the hook (see conditions)
+When   | When this hook will be trigered (see hook types) Action | Which action will be executed (see actions) Has    | Conditions for execute the hook (see conditions and hook types).

 #### Example